Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Uniqueness results for inverse scattering problems

 \section{Uniqueness results for inverse scattering problems}

 In this section, we consider the application of the results established so far in the current article to the inverse scattering problem.
-The inverse problem associated with the medium scattering system \eqref{eq:helm1} can be described as identifying $(\Omega, V)$ by knowledge of the corresponding far-field pattern $u^s_\infty(\hat x; u^i)$.
-By introducing an abstract operator $\mathscr{S}$ defined via \eqref{eq:helm1} that sends the scatterer $(\Omega, V)$ to the corresponding far-field pattern, the inverse problem can formulated as the following nonlinear equation,
+The inverse problem associated with the source scattering system \eqref{sourceScattering} can be described as identifying $(\Omega, \varphi)$ by knowledge of the corresponding far-field pattern $u_\infty(\hat x)$.
+By introducing an abstract operator $\mathscr{S}$ defined via \eqref{sourceScattering} that sends the scatterer $(\Omega, \varphi)$ to the corresponding far-field pattern, the inverse problem can formulated as the following operator equation,

-We are particularly interested in a single far-field measurement for the inverse problem \eqref{eq:ipn1} by recovering $\Omega$, independent of the medium content $V$.
-By a single far-field measurement, we mean that the far-field data are collected in all the observation direction $\hat x\in\mathbb{S}^{n-1}$ but corresponding to a single incident wave field $u^i$.
-It can be easily verified that the inverse problem is formally determined in such a case.
+As discussed in the introduction, we are mainly concerned with the recovery of $\Omega$, independent of the source density $\varphi$.
+It can be directly verified that in such a case, the inverse scattering problem \eqref{eq:ipn2} is nonlinear, and moreover it is formally determined.
 We are mainly concerned with the uniqueness issue.
-That is, the sufficient condition to guarantee that for two scatterers $(\Omega, V)$ and $(\Omega', V')$, $\mathscr{S}(\Omega, V)=\mathscr{S}(\Omega', V')$ if and only if $(\Omega, V)\equiv (\Omega', V')$.
-This problem is underdetermined for a single measurement, but solvable for infinitely many incident-wave--far-field pairs \cite{SU}.
-But for the inverse shape problem described above, the uniqueness issue can be stated as proving $\Omega\equiv\Omega'$ if $\mathscr{S}(\Omega, V)=\mathscr{S}(\Omega', V')$ without knowing $V$ and $V'$.
-Next, we prove some almost-uniqueness results for this inverse shape problem.
+That is, the sufficient condition to guarantee that for two scatterers $(\Omega, \varphi)$ and $(\Omega', \varphi')$, $\mathscr{S}(\Omega, \varphi)=\mathscr{S}(\Omega', \varphi')$ if and only if $\Omega=\Omega'$, without knowing $\varphi$ and $\varphi'$.
+In what follows, we shall establish such uniqueness results in two scenarios of practical importance, as long as $\varphi$ and $\varphi'$ are from certain generic classes.